1. HISTORY

 3. MANAGEMENT TEAM

-Stock Pot Malden is managed by a small team of three people:
+Stock Pot Malden is managed by a small team of four people:

-- Richard Kelleher is the part-time controller of Stock Pot Malden.
-He is responsible for all accounting and tax reporting, collections and financial analysis of performance.
+- Gloria Foronda is the controller of Stock Pot Malden.
+She is responsible for all payroll, supplier relationship, accounting, finance, and bank relationships of the company.

 STOCK POT MALDEN HEADQUARTERS